Free Spirit Media

 Free Spirit Media is a film and media organization based in Chicago, Illinois.
 With locations across the city, they focus primarily on the West and South Sides.
 Their mission is to provide education, access, and opportunity in media production to over 500 underserved urban youth every year.

-Mission

-Free Spirit Media transforms media and society by providing opportunities for emerging creators, primarily from communities of color, to produce and distribute original content and to pursue artistic, personal and professional aspirations.

 Programs

-Free Spirit Media currently comprises seven programs: In-School, HoopsHIGH, FSM News (South and West), The Real Chi (formerly Real Chi Youth), Industry Pathways, and Free Spirit PRO.
-While each program focuses on underserved and underrepresented young people in Chicago, each program teaches or develop different forms of media literacy and media creation in distinct ways.
+Free Spirit Media currently comprises two programs: Free Spirit Labs, or their Teen Program, and Creative Pathways, formerly Industry Pathways.
+While each program focuses on underserved and underrepresented young people in Chicago, the programs teach or develop different forms of media literacy and media creation in distinct ways.